aaronwalsman/ltron/README.md

   - Get `OMR.zip` from Aaron.
   - Unzip it in the `brick-gym/data` directory so that you have `brick-gym/data/OMR/ldraw/...`
 - Renderpy obj files
-  - Get `renderpy_assets.zip` from Aaron.
+  - Get `splendor_assets.zip` from Aaron.
-  - Unzip it in the `brick-gym/data` directory so that you have `brick-gym/data/renderpy/meshes...`
+  - Unzip it in the `brick-gym/data` directory so that you have `brick-gym/data/splendor/meshes...`

 ### Instructions for building objs from scratch
 If you'd rather First open blender and make sure the [Import LDraw Addon](https://github.com/TobyLobster/ImportLDraw) is installed.
 Then go into the script console and run: